handwriteio/slate/source/includes/_endpoints.md

 ]
 ```

-This will fetch any custom stationery you have uploaded as well as the free options we provide.
+This will fetch any custom stationery you have uploaded as well as the publicly available options we provide.

 <!-- https://res.cloudinary.com/handwrite/image/upload/c_scale,q_66,w_500/v1572556446/assets/cards_ddb23v.png -->